lukeswitz/AntiHunter-Command-Control-PRO/README.md

 > **Firmware note:** The companion firmware for mesh detection nodes lives in [lukeswitz/AntiHunter](https://github.com/lukeswitz/AntiHunter).
 Flash those builds to your field hardware before connecting them to this Command Center.

 > **Early Release:** This is a beta build.
-Expect stability issues, breaking changes, and evolving hardware requirements/features.
+Expect stability issues, breaking changes, and evolving features.
 ---

 ## Table of Contents